 The process of combining multiple accounts into a single account during the transition to Office 365.

-In Office 365, an alternate address is any email address associated with your account that is not your primary address.
+In Office 365, an alternate address is any email address associated with a NetID@wisc.edu or service account.
 Any NetID or Service account may have any number of email addresses associated with it.
 These email addresses includes, but is not limited to, previous alias/alternates accounts and/or user/role/service accounts that have been consolidated with the NetID.

 Services made available to users on demand via the Internet from a cloud computing provider's servers as opposed to being provided from a company's own on-premises servers.
 Cloud services are designed to provide easy, scalable access to applications, resources and services, and are fully managed by a cloud services provider.

 In email addresses, the domain is the part of an email address comes after the @ symbol.
 For example, for the email address of "firstname.lastname@example.org", the domain is "wisc.edu".